Prof Robert Ayson

 STRA 531 - Strategic Studies

-Professor Ayson has a particular interest in how we think about strategic competition and cooperation, including the management of armed conflict.
+Professor Ayson has a particular interest in strategic competition and cooperation, including in relation to the management of armed conflict.
 This work ranges from exploring the ideas of Hedley Bull and Thomas Schelling to evaluating New Zealand and Australian responses to the changing Asia-Pacific balance between China and the United States.
-It also includes his current research for a book on Asia's Security and his long-standing interest in nuclear issues.
-He teaches and supervises on a range of related areas.
-A frequent media commentator and blogger, you can follow him on twitter at @robayson.
+It also includes his current book project on Asia's Security and his long-standing interest in nuclear issues.
+He teaches and supervises on a range of related areas, and is a frequent media commentator.

 - Hedley Bull and the Accommodation of Power, Basingstoke: Palgrave Macmillan, 2012, 256pp.